-One end of Schwarzenbergplatz square features a large stone colonnade and what looks like a figure bearing a shield with an incongruous Soviet emblem.
-Or not so incongruous as it turns out.
-This is the Soviet monument constructed after the Red Army captured Vienna in 1945.
+One end of Schwarzenbergplatz square features a large stone colonnade and what looks like a figure bearing a shield with a Soviet emblem.
+This is the monument constructed after the Red Army captured / liberated Vienna in 1945.

-- Large memorial to the soldiers who died liberating Vienna from fascism
+- Large memorial to the soldiers who died freeing Vienna from fascism

 - Notable for the black and gold soldier topping a huge marble column